The Arc Tank Process

 The application process for The Arc Tank will be conducted in two phases:

-Applications will be scored on the following criteria:
+Applications were scored on the following criteria:

 • Creative concept/positive disruptive ideas